ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 Endorsements:

-: Claims about immutable and implicit characteristics of the Attesting Computing Environment.
+: Claims about immutable and implicit characteristics of the Attesting Environment.
 Typically, endorsement Claims are created by manufacturing or supply chain entities.

 : Endorsements are intended to increase the level of confidence with respect to Evidence created by an Attester.
 <!--